 Luxury

-Housed in a historic building from 1876, Opus XVI, is an Edvard Grieg Heritage Hotel and probably the fanciest hotel in Bergen.
+Housed in a historic building from 1876, Opus XVI, is an Edvard Grieg Heritage Hotel.
 Each room is designed individually, but the highlight here must be the dining room, which often features live music.
 Check current rates and availability here

 Det Hanseatiske Hotel is one of the most unique luxury hotels I’ve stayed at.
 It’s housed in a 16th century building in Bryggen, probably the most beautiful part of Bergen.
 I love all the little details here, like the bookshelves, artwork, leather couches, and deep bathtubs.

 Staying here is a real cultural experience and just such a wonderful way to get to know more about Norway.
 It’s also right downtown, so you’ll be near all the main sights (though it can get noisy especially on weekend nights, so ask for a room on an upper level).
+My parents have also stayed here and while they did prefer the breakfast at Bergen Børs, they loved their stay here as well.
 Check current rates and availability here

 Mid-range